juvilius/sauzeror/README.md

 ## Tips

-Please use this tool in a sort of batch situation.
+Please only use this tool in a sort of batch situation.
-Importing and firing up multiprocessing can take about a second. numba compiles the machine code for another half second the first time the script is run.
+Importing and firing up multiprocessing can take about a second. numba compiles the machine code for another half second the first time the script is runs.
 No worries though: if you have some hundred or thousand structures, each alignment will take only milliseconds.

 Use atomium if you have anything but _normal_ .pdb files (i.e. mmcif) or if you only have the PDB-IDs for it to fetch.
 The primary parser works fine otherwise and is faster.